-The School of Graduate Studies offers instruction leading to the following degrees: Master of Arts (M.A.), Master of Counselling (M.C.), Master of Education (M.Ed.), Master of Fine Arts (M.F.A.), Master of Music (M.Mus.), Master of Nursing (M.N.), Master of Science (M. Sc.), Master of Science (Management) (M.Sc. - Mgt.), and Doctor of Philosophy (Ph.D.) in the sciences, multidisciplinary areas and education.
+The School of Graduate Studies offers instruction leading to the following credentials: Graduate Certificate in Health Services Management (G.C.H.S.M.), Master of Arts (M.A.), Master of Counselling (M.C.), Master of Education (M.Ed.), Master of Fine Arts (M.F.A.), Master of Health Services Management (M.H.S.M.), Master of Music (M.Mus.), Master of Nursing (M.N.), Master of Science (M. Sc.), Master of Science (Management) (M.Sc. - Mgt.), and Doctor of Philosophy (Ph.D.) in the sciences, multidisciplinary areas and education.
 The Co-operative Education/Internship Program option is available in the Master of Arts and Master of Science programs.